 New college students often begin their journey into the field of speech pathology through bachelor's programs relating to their field of practice.
 The Bachelor's of Speech Pathology could be a great entryway to a beneficial and lifelong career assisting people with communication disorders.

-The Bachelor's of Speech Pathology is an introductory degree program that is suitable for those with or without any relevant experience in this field.
+- What is the Bachelors of SLP?: The Bachelor's of Speech Pathology is an introductory degree program that is suitable for those with or without any relevant experience in this field.
 The curriculum of this program builds on basic skills in general education and slowly transitions into introductions of communication-based topics and interventions.

-Like many bachelor's programs, you can expect to see a blend of both general education courses and specialty courses over your 4-year experience.
+- What courses would you take?: Like many bachelor's programs, you can expect to see a blend of both general education courses and specialty courses over your 4-year experience.
 The first 2 years of your bachelor's may introduce you to generalized topics in Algebra and Biology, but will quickly transition to communication-oriented courses in the final 2 years of your program.

-The goal of the Bachelor's in Speech Pathology program is to prepare you for higher tier learning in the master's program, which is the minimum degree requirement for licensure as a speech pathologists.
+- What are the goals for graduates?: The goal of the Bachelor's in Speech Pathology program is to prepare you for higher tier learning in the master's program, which is the minimum degree requirement for licensure as a speech pathologists.
 In this guide, you can see some specific information about this degree program and what you might see while enrolled.

 Online Bachelor of Speech Pathology Degree Programs